St John's College, Cambridge: Bridge of Sighs

 Though it bears little resemblance to its namesake in Venice, the bridge connecting Third Court to New Court, originally known as New Bridge, is now commonly known as the Bridge of Sighs.
 It is one of the most photographed buildings in Cambridge and was described by the visiting Queen Victoria as "so pretty and picturesque".
-It is a single-span bridge of stone with highly decorative Neo-Gothic covered footwalk over with traceried openings.
+It is a single-span bridge of stone with a highly decorative Neo-Gothic covered footwalk over with traceried openings.
 There is a three-bay arcade at the east end of the bridge.
 The architect was Henry Hutchinson.

 New Court

-The 19th-century neo-Gothic New Court, probably one of the best-known buildings in Cambridge, was the first major building built by any of the colleges on the west side of the river.
-Designed by Thomas Rickman and Henry Hutchinson, New Court was built between 1826 and 1831 to accommodate the college's rapidly increasing numbers of students.
+The 19th-century neo-Gothic New Court, probably one of the best-known buildings in Cambridge, was the first major building to be built by the college on the west side of the river.
+Designed by Thomas Rickman and Henry Hutchinson, New Court was constructed between 1826 and 1831 to accommodate the college's rapidly increasing numbers of students.
 Despite the college's original intention to get the architects to build another copy of the Second Court, plans were accepted for a fashionably romantic building in the 'Gothic' style.
+It is also likely that the decision to utilise the neo-Gothic style was made to emulate and compete with the neo-Gothic screen of King's College, designed by William Wilkins and already two years under construction at the time of John's commission.
 It is a three-sided court of tall Gothic Revival buildings, closed on the fourth side by an open, seven-bayed cross-vaulted cloister and gateway.
 It is four storeys high, has battlements and is pinnacled.
-The main portal has a fan vault with a large octagonal pendant, and the interior of the main building retains many of its original features including ribbed plaster ceilings in the mock-Gothic style.
-Its prominent location (especially when seen from the river) and flamboyant design have led it to be nicknamed "The Wedding Cake".
+The main portal features a fan vault with a large octagonal pendant, which resembles that of the ceiling found in Bishop Alcock's late 15th-century chapel in Ely Cathedral.
+The interior of the main building retains many of its original features including ribbed plaster ceilings.
+Its prominent location (particularly when glimpsed from the river) and flamboyant, tiered design have led it to be nicknamed "The Wedding Cake".